 Many academic institutions around the world adopted Open Access Self-Archiving Policies that require faculty and researchers to deposit their final, peer-reviewed drafts in an Open Access institutional or central repository.

-- Registry of Open Access Repository Material Archiving Policies (ROARMAP) indexes OA mandates from around the world and generates lists of mandate holders by country or the type of mandate.
+- Registry of Open Access Repository Material Archiving Policies (ROARMAP) indexes OA mandates from around the world and generates lists of mandate holders by country.

 - The Directory of Open Access Repositories - OpenDOAR - is an authoritative directory of academic open access repositories throughout the world.
 More than 2000 institutions participate.